Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 their document using the `thesis/index.md` file.
 The template contains more specific details about its use.
-The remainder of this `README` overview the project's requirements and the process of publishing the document via GitHub Actions.
+The remainder of this `README` overview the project's requirements and the process of publishing the research journal and releasing a thesis document via GitHub Actions.

 ## Overview

 This assignment requires a researcher to write a Markdown and LaTeX document, stored in this README and in the file `thesis/index.md` that describes the key aspects of a senior thesis research project.
 Please refer to the source code in this file for an explanation of the components of a senior thesis and the way in which you create them in Markdown and/or LaTeX.

 Your course instructor will reduce a researcher's grade for this assignment if